fgoujeon/maki/doc/concepts/action.md

 ### Within the associated state

-To associate an action to a state, you have to add a callable to the state configurator through a call to either:
+To associate an action to a state, you have to add a callable to the state configuration through a call to either:

 * `maki::state_conf::entry_action_v()` (and its variants) for an entry action;
 * `maki::state_conf::internal_action_v()` (and its variants) for an internal action;